BBKiper/BBKiper/README.md

 ●configuring/deploying/ensuring the smooth operation of servers and processes on them ●support of project deployment processes
 ●execution regulatory processes
-●writing tech.l documentation
+●writing tech documentation
 ●management and development whole IT infrastructure of the company

 May 2019 – June 2021
 **TopAdmin, Kyiv– Support Engineer**

-●Administration of servers / sites2
+●Administration of servers / sites
 ●Installation and configuration / administration of a web stack, mail ●Configuring and ensuring fault-tolerant operation of servers and services, deploying ●Administration and deployment of full construction hostings